kclosu/hd-google-hackathon/README.md

 # Agentic Platform for the manufacturer

+## Flows

+For a detailed description of the interaction flows, see [flows.md](flows.md).

 ## Project Structure

 ```
 hd-google-hackathon/
 ├── docs/                      # Design notes and architecture references
+├── tests/                     # Pytest suites mirroring src/ for coverage
-├── mock_data/                 # Python fixtures and sample data for tests
+│   └── mocks/                 # Mock data and repositories for tests
-├── src/
 │   └── hd_google_hackathon/   # Runtime package (empty scaffold for now)
 └── tests/                     # Pytest suites mirroring src/ for coverage
 ```

-Run `python main.py` for a quick smoke check, or `pytest` once additional tests are added (the suite exercises the `mock_data` fixtures).
+Run `python main.py` for a quick smoke check, or `pytest` once additional tests are added (the suite exercises the mock data fixtures).

 ## North Star & Guardrails